-"Shelter" means a structure which is substantial in construction and provides protection from moisture, wind, and other factors of weather, and is of a size appropriate to the particular animal to ensure retention of body heat within the enclosure.
+"Shelter" means a structure which is substantial in construction and provides protection from moisture, wind, and other factors of weather, has a roof and a floor, is a minimum of three solid sides, and is of a size appropriate to the particular animal to ensure retention of body heat within the enclosure.
 Any shelter will be maintained to ensure a clean, dry, healthy environment for the animal being housed.